 We suggest you become thoroughly familiar with the operating instructions displayed on the side of the fire extinguisher.

-NOTE: For information on how to use your Fire extinguisher, refer to the Fire extinguisher user's manual provided by the Fire extinguisher manufacturer.
+NOTE: For information on how to use your fire extinguisher, refer to the fire extinguisher user's manual

 Inspection and maintenance

 Read and follow all instructions on the label and user's manual provided by the fire extinguisher manufacturer.